ben-xD/push/push/README.md

 ## Credits

-The architecture of this package was originally designed by me as part of [`ably_flutter`](https://pub.dev/packages/ably_flutter). `ably_flutter` is a Flutter plugin for Ably, a realtime messaging service that powers synchronized digital experiences in realtime.
-However, this package is simpler and written in Swift, Kotlin and Pigeon (Dart codegenerator) instead of Objective-C, Java and manual serialization code.
+The architecture of this package is inspired by the work I did in [`ably_flutter`](https://pub.dev/packages/ably_flutter) related to push notifications.
+However, this package is a complete rewrite, containing a simpler architecture and uses modern languages (Swift, Kotlin) and modern tools (e.g. Pigeon (Dart codegenerator).

 ## Contributing